-This bill would revise provisions regarding local control and accountability plans, primarily in regard to English learners, including requiring the governing board of a school district to include a program budget and certain expenditures in its local control and accountability plan-how the school district will maintain schoolsite councils and English learner advisory committees, as specified.
-The bill would require that specified templates developed by the State Board of Education ensure that each school district, county superintendent of schools, or charter school that receives federal or state supplemental funds for English learners includes specified information in its local control and accountability plan.
+This bill would revise provisions regarding local control and accountability plans, primarily in regard to English learners, including requiring the governing board of a school district to include a program budget and listing and description of certain expenditures in its local control and accountability plan, as specified.
+The bill would require that specified templates developed by the State Board of Education ensure that each school district, county superintendent of schools, or charter school that receives federal or state receives supplemental and concentration funds for English learners includes unduplicated pupils include specified information in its local control and accountability plan.
 The bill would expand the conditions under which a failure to improve pupil achievement, as specified in a local control and accountability plan, would require technical assistance or authorize state intervention.
 By adding to the duties of local educational agencies, this bill would impose a state-mandated local program.